CORPORATE GOVERNANCE GUIDELINES

 This clawback policy (the “Clawback Policy”) applies to incentive based compensation granted after March 8, 2013.

-This Clawback Policy is intended to be interpreted in a manner consistent with any applicable rules or regulations adopted by the SEC or the New York Stock Exchange as contemplated by the Dodd-Frank Act and any other applicable law and shall otherwise be interpreted in the best business judgment of the Compensation Committee.
-For purposes of this Clawback Policy, “Executive Officers” shall mean any current or former officer of Acadia that is or was required to file Forms 3, 4 or 5 pursuant to Section 16 of the Securities Exchange Act of 1934, as amended, during the Look Back Period.
+This Clawback Policy is intended to be interpreted in a manner consistent with any applicable rules or regulations adopted by the Securities and Exchange Commission or the New York Stock Exchange as contemplated by the Dodd-Frank Act and any other applicable law and shall otherwise be interpreted in the best business judgment of the Compensation Committee.
+For purposes of this Clawback Policy, “Executive Officers” shall mean any current or former officer of the Company that is or was required to file Forms 3, 4 or 5 pursuant to Section 16 of the Securities Exchange Act of 1934, as amended, during the Look Back Period.

-Executive officers shall be required to sign an acknowledgement of this Clawback Policy in a form to be prescribed by Acadia’s General Counsel.”
+Executive Officers shall be required to sign an acknowledgement of this Clawback Policy in a form to be prescribed by the Company’s General Counsel.